a photographer from the past makes slow instant portraits

 a street portrait photographers’ workhorse and a combination of camera and darkroom: the same box serves for taking pictures and developing them (within a few minutes). archaic ancestors of photo booths and polaroid cameras, variants of these devices were used all over the world.

-in afghanistan they are called kamra-e-faoree. there are also indian, russian, latin american, african and european models. here you see pascual miralles, a ‘fotografo minutero’, taking portraits in spain. and this video shows qalam nabi at work in kabul where box camera portraiture was still widespread a few years ago.
+in afghanistan they are called kamra-e-faoree. there are also indian, russian, latin american, african and european models. here you see pascual miralles, a ‘fotografo minutero’, taking portraits in spain. a box camera turns even up in ‘the good, the bad and the ugly‘. and this video shows qalam nabi at work in kabul where box camera portraiture was still widespread a few years ago.

-my replica is inspired by the ‘afghan box camera project‘. modifications to the basic model permit to mount different optics and to use paper and film up to 8 x 10 inch (20 x 25 cm). the camera was built during a residence at the studio buchegg (thanks again to beat for the woodworking support).
+my replica is inspired by the ‘afghan box camera project‘ (by lukas birk and sean foley). modifications to the basic model permit to mount different optics and to use paper and film up to 8 x 10 inch (20 x 25 cm). the camera was built during a residence at the studio buchegg (thanks again to beat for the woodworking support).

 projects and selected series